feature-creeps/observability-workshop/docs/install_application_on_aws.md

-* start up a vm with at least 16gb of memory for instructions on how to do this read on to create a vm on aws The AWS instance does not recommend root access.
+start up a vm with at least 16gb of memory.
+Instructions on how to create an amazon instance can be found in <>

+The AWS instance does not recommend root access.
 Instead use sudo before the following commands.
 ```bash
 # install docker